Shelterwood Gardens: Our Story

-The home building industry creates lawns because they are easy to install on a scraped home site.
+The home building industry creates lawns because they are easy to install on scraped home sites.
 This is a matter of mastery and efficiency -in other words, contractors do not need to acquire new knowledge to accomplish their economic tasks.
-New home buyers are okay with it because the lawn is ubiquitous and so thoroughly represents order in the social universe that there is little need to question it.
-If you are reading this, you are likely to have crossed the threshold into the space of uncertainty and learning that is the world of native plant gardens and landscapes.
+New home buyers are okay with it because the lawn is ubiquitous, they know it well, and it so thoroughly represents order in the social universe that there is little need to question the practice.

 Thank you for visiting.